Unrecognized

 Schnoodles can also be excellent guard dogs as they are very alert and will likely bring anything out of the ordinary in your home to your attention.

 The grooming needs of a Schnoodle can vary greatly depending on the consistency of its coat.
-Schnoodles can have a straight, wavy, wiry, or curly coat with most of them having curly or wavy coats.
+Schnoodles can have a straight, wavy, wiry or curly coat.
+Most have either curly or wavy coats.

 A Schnoodle puppy should be exposed to grooming early on as it is recommended that they are brushed a few times a week depending on the consistency of their coat.
 It is also recommended that they receive a trim every 6 to 8 weeks.